axoflow/axosyslog-core-docs/content/chapter-parsers/python-parser/_index.md

 ## Example: Parse loggen logs {#python-parser-example}

-The following sample code parses the messages of the `loggen` tool (for details, see <span class="mcFormatColor" style="color: #04aada;">The loggen manual page</span>).
+The following sample code parses the messages of the `loggen` tool (for details, see {{% xref "/app-man-syslog-ng/loggen.1.md" %}}).
 The following is a sample loggen message:

 ```shell
    <38>2017-04-05T12:16:46 localhost prg00000[1234]: seq: 0000000000, thread: 0000, runid: 1491387406, stamp: 2017-04-05T12:16:46 PADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADDPADD